 This type can provide both funding as well as valuable support.
 Some specialise in particular sectors, which can add extra value with tailored advice provided.
 You may be offered space with the accelerator, where you get advice from advisors and successful entrepreneurs.
 The aim is to fast-track your business for further growth and gain additional investment.

-- Equity crowdfunding – ideal for a range of businesses/stages
+- Equity crowdfunding – ideal for a range of stages and offering broader benefits

-Investors view business pitches via an online platform – such as Seedrs.
+Businesses raise funds through an established Equity Crowdfunding platform – such as ourselves here at Seedrs.
 The business decides the amount they need to raise and the amount of equity that they’re prepared to offer investors.
-The platform works on an ‘all or nothing’ basis, so unless the funding target is met the business will not receive the funds.
+This form of fundraising has a broader range of benefits, namely:

 - Convertible equity – best for a fast-growing startup or early-stage